|~ Neighborhood News ~

 LYONSWOOD COMMUNITY MEETINGS

-THE NEXT MEETING OF THE LYONSWOOD HOMEOWNERS ASSOCIATION, iNC WILL TAKE PLACE ON MONDAY, MAY 11, 2015 AT 7:00 P.M.
-IN ROOM 307-B OF THE OWINGS MILLS LIBRARY.
+THE MOST RECENT MEETING OF THE LYONSWOOD HOMEOWNERS ASSOCIATION, iNC TOOK PLACE ON MONDAY, MAY 11, 2015 AT 7:00 P.M.
+IN ROOM 307-A OF THE OWINGS MILLS LIBRARY.

 The last meeting of the Lyonswood Homeowners Association was February 23, 2015 at 7:00 p.m. in Room 307B of the Owings Mills Library.
 At that time the special guest speaker was Principal Maralee Clark and one of her newly hired fifth grade teachers for the new Lyons Mill Elementary School, Mr. Broom.
 Both provided an information packed section.
 Please take time to read below the plans shared with adult and child community members who were in attendance.